 “Don’t reach back?
 Are you kidding me?
 I made a living with the reach-back-step-over,” he would say with a grin, “It’s highly technical.”

 Instead of grinding out a takedown – a position he would probably win anyway – he would do a forward roll, or something.
-It was weird wrestling with him because he often did the opposite of what you expected.
-Sometimes after that forward roll you would even wind up on top of him, in a dominant position, but not for long, because before you could take advantage of it he would roll again.
+It was the opposite of what you expected.
+Maybe you would even wind up in a dominant position.
+But not for long, because before you could take advantage of it he would roll again.
 And so on, ad infinitum.

 Instead of facing his odds in a stalemate, he drew you into his crazy game.
 Like Marcelo, he is better at his game than you are.
 And like Cory, he was fine putting himself in danger because he knew he would take it to the bitter end.
 He was like a gambler with an unlimited reserve, who kept doubling down on red and spinning the wheel.
 He would eventually get you.